jakubkanna/jk-repo/fightorflight/toofasttolast/readme.md

 All of the files in [open-repo](https://github.com/jakubkanna/open-repo "open-repo") are free to download, use, modify, etc.

 # To do
-- Sharing orginal open .blend file is currently impossible due to the big size.
+- Sharing orginal open .blend file is currently impossible due to big size.
 - Lack of print-ready gcodes

 # Inquires